|

 2D integer array representations of an image.
 The first line of the text file must contain

-two integers, separated by a single space " "
+two integers, separated by a single space " ", representing the height

 (i.e., number of rows of pixels) in the image and the width (i.e., number of columns of pixels)